MouYongli/MedKGC/ie/README.md

 # Information Extraction Project

 ## Overview
-This project aims to extract named entities and relations from radiology reports, using the RadGraph dataset as input.
-The goal is to compare the performance of Large Language Models (LLMs) against the ground truth provided by RadGraph.
+This project aims to extract named entities from radiology reports using Large Language Models (LLMs) and compare their performance against the RadGraph dataset ground truth.
+The system focuses on identifying anatomical structures and medical observations with their presence status.

 ## Input Data
 - Dataset: [RadGraph train_dev.json](../resource/radgraph/train_dev.json)